Maripol: Life and career

 Maripol met pop singer Madonna in 1982.
 She styled her looks for the albums Madonna (1983) and Like a Virgin (1984), including the music videos "Burning Up" (1983), "Like a Virgin" (1984), and "Dress You Up" (1985).
 Madonna's trademark black rubber bracelets, jewellery and crucifixes became an iconic fashion trend of the 1980s.
 Maripol also made a line of official Madonna jewelry and accessories for the 1985 Virgin Tour.
 By the mid-80s, Maripol had achieved some success with her own shop, Maripolitan, in the NoHo area of New York.

 The deaths of Maripol's friends Warhol in 1987 and Basquiat in 1988 affected her profoundly.
 Maripol closed her shop Maripolitan and moved to Los Angeles, where she would marry, before returning to New York to raise her son, Lino.

 Maripol was the art director on music videos for Cher, D’Angelo, Elton John, and Luther Vandross.
 She also has art directed films by Marcus Nispel and Abel Ferrara.

-In February 2010, Maripol had a collection of jewelry and tee shirts in the Marc by Marc Jacobs stores, inspired by the jewelry she created in the 1980s.
+In 2010, she released the book Maripol: Little Red Riding Hood, a collection her photographs, sketchbooks and inspirational material.
+She also published the book Maripola X, featuring 200 of her Polaroid photographs and 69 previously unpublished poems, written in both French and English.
+That year, Maripol had a collection of jewelry and tee shirts in the Marc by Marc Jacobs stores, inspired by the jewelry she created in the 1980s.
+She also released "Love Each other", her first record as singer with the French composer and producer Léonard Lasry which followed her collaboration with the French fashion label Each x Other.

 In 2013, Maripol directed The Message, a documentary about Keith Haring, for his retrospective at the Musée d'Art Moderne in Paris.

-In 2014, she released the book Maripol: Little Red Riding Hood, a collection her photographs, sketchbooks and inspirational material.
-She also published the book Maripola X, featuring 200 of her Polaroid photographs and 69 previously unpublished poems, written in both French and English.
-That year, she released "Love Each other", her first record as singer with the French composer and producer Léonard Lasry which followed her collaboration with the French fashion label Each x Other.

 Maripol has been published in various publications such as The New York Times Magazine, ELLE, i-D, WWD, InStyle, The Village Voice and Time Out New York.